GManage/Twitter-COVID-19-Sentiment-Analysis/README.md

 ## Machine Learning Approach:

 We use and compare various different methods for sentiment analysis on tweets (a multiclass classification problem).
 The training dataset is expected to be a csv file of type tweet_id,sentiment,tweet where the tweet_id is a unique integer identifying the tweet, sentiment is either positive , negative , or neutral and tweet is the tweet enclosed in "".
 Similarly, the test dataset is a csv file of type tweet_id,tweet.
+In addition, we will also use data set from the CDC to help compare and give a better geographical comparison.

 ### Logistic Regression: